-The Court added that" the responsibility of the Parliament, as represented by its first deputy Chair Bektimar Mezhidov, was to excercise control over the law enforcement agencies, but in fact it connived with the ineffectiveness of the latter".
-"Thus, in 1992 B. Mezhidov received over 30 official notifications on the grave violations of the law by the Prosecutor's Office, the Investigating Committee, and the Ministry of Security.
-But he did not bring the materials on the illegal actions the officials of the law enforcement agencies to the attention of the Parliament, thus creating obstacles for the making the perpetrators accountable, did not undertake preventive measures for maintaining public order".
+The Court considered that" the responsibility of the Parliament, as represented by its first deputy Chair of Parliament Bektimar Mezhidov, was to carry out control over law enforcement agencies, but in fact connived at the ineffectiveness of the latter".
+"Thus, in 1992 B. Mezhidov received over 30 official notifications on grave violations of law by Prosecutor's Office, Investigative Committee, and Ministry of Security.
+But he did not bring the materials on illegal actions of the officials of law enforcement agencies to the attention of the Parliament, thus creating obstacles for bringing perpetrators accountable, did not undertake prevention measures for maintaining public order".
 Clearly, both power centers disrupted the work of each other.

-After the Russian-Chechen negotiations virtually failed, the Parliament ruled on February 16, 1993 to carry out a referendum on the form of government in Chechnya (Presidential or Parliamentary) and the status of the Chechen Republic64.
+After the Russian-Chechen negotiations virtually failed, the Parliament ruled on February 16, 1993 to carry out a referendum on the form of government in Chechnya (Presidential or Parliamentary) and the status of the Chechen Republic62.
 The President vetoed the Resolution.
-The Constitutional Court scrutinized the case and overturned the veto of President Dudaev because the Parliament had the Constitutional right to call referenda, but also ruled that the Resolution of the Parliament contradicted the Constitution in the part where it aimed to question the status and the form of government of the Chechen Republic at a referendum, "because these have already been fixed in the Constitution of the Chechen Republic".65.
+The Constitutional Court scrutinized the case and overturned the veto of President Dudaev because the Parliament had the Constitutional right to call referenda, but also ruled that the Resolution of the Parliament contradicted the Constitution in the part where it aimed to question the status and the form of government of the Chechen Republican at a referendum, "because these have already been fixed in the Constitution of the Chechen Republic".
+63.